spardoel/Bike-trainer/Posts/2022-08-18-bike_trainer_blog_4.md

 ### Wrap up
 This post showed how I was able to send commands to the bike trainer to update the resistance (target power) and receive confirmation notifications.
 The post also showed how I decoded the Indoor Bike Data packet and extracted the instantaneous cadence and instantaneous power.
-At this point in the project I had tested all the individual commands and communication functions that I needed.
-Next, it was time to break out the class diagrams and start to design a useable program.